saucelabs/sauce-docs/docs/dev/cli/espresso-xcuitest-real-devices-cli.md

 ## Sauce Runner for Real Devices Commands

-### Getting Started
+Choose from one of the following commands:

 | Command | Description |
 | :-------------------------- | :--- |
 | `xcuitest` | Defines `xcuitest` as the test framework to use for your native iOS tests.
 | `espresso` | Defines `espresso` as the test framework to use for your native Android tests.
-| `config` | Defines a configuration YAML file where the runner executes based on the parameters set in the file. **Please note**: if you decide to use the config command, you can no longer use any of the command options below.
+| `config` | Defines a configuration YAML file where the runner executes based on the parameters set in the file. **NOTE**: if you decide to use the config command, you can no longer use any of the command options below.
 For more information, see [Creating a Sauce Runner for Real Devices Configuration File](https://wiki.saucelabs.com/pages/viewpage.action?pageId=72748118).

+## Sauce Runner for Real Devices Command Line Options

 ### Required
+These are required for use with the above `xcuitest` and `espresso` commands.

 #### `--apikey`
 The API key for your Sauce Labs real device cloud account.

 #### `--app`
 The path to the *.ipa or *.apk file of the application under test or the id number of an already uploaded app.
+In your command line, refer to the location where you have downloaded the runner.jar file or run the command from the folder from where you downloaded the runner.

 #### `--test`
-The path to the *.ipa or *.apk file of the test or the id number of an already uploaded test.
+The path to the *.ipa or *.apk file of the test.

 #### `--datacenter`
 The data center, either in the US or EU, to use in your tests.
 If you don't specify a device or devices for your test, one will be assigned to your tests based on the type of application you're testing against.